rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 ## Conclusion

 In my experience it is worth exaggerating small differences in many features and often also in the target variable of a machine learning problem.
 Feature engineering can use such transformations in order to help a machine learning model to focus on the low or upper end of a scale.
+However, take care and experiment a bit when using the exponential scaler if:
+* the exponent lies between -1 and 1 (I only used exponents outside this range)
+* your data  is very large (the effect does not scale linearly for larger data)

 Let me know if `exp_scale_fun()` has helped you to improve your modeling efforts.

 The complete code to recreate the analyses and plots of this blog post can, as always, be found on github [here](https://github.com/rikunert/exponential_scaler).